akspa0/floppyai/memory-bank/systemPatterns.md

   - Prefer internal calls where possible to avoid environment skew; use subprocess as a fallback for isolation.
 - New experiment subcommand uses subprocess orchestration: `python -m FloppyAI.src.main experiment matrix` runs generate→write→read→analyze cycles.
 - Safety defaults: experiments prefer `--simulate` mode and outer tracks (0-9) to minimize hardware risk.

+### Hardware Orchestration (Cross‑Machine)

+- DTC is operated on a Linux host with sudo; we do not wrap or orchestrate it cross‑machine from the Windows environment.
+- Hardware steps use Linux bash scripts on the DTC host.
+The canonical flow is:
+  1) Generate `.raw` on Windows using FloppyAI.
+  2) Manually transfer to the Linux host.
+  3) Run a bash script to `dtc write` and `dtc read` (sudo as required).
+  4) Transfer captured `.raw` back to Windows.
+  5) Analyze with FloppyAI (`analyze`, `analyze_disk`, `analyze_corpus`).
+- `DTCWrapper` remains optional for local-only setups and for simulation; it is not used for cross‑machine hardware.
+- `cmd_experiments.py` defaults to `--simulate` on Windows; documentation points to Linux scripts for real hardware steps.

 ## Pending/Planned Patterns